Nights-Software/ns-docs/resources/ers.md

 > **ANPR HUD hit but PNC vehicle looks clean (or the opposite):** The watchlist, vehicle record, and hit log are three different layers.
 An **ANPR HIT** means an active watchlist entry; **vehicle BOLO/stolen** on lookup refers to the PNC vehicle file; the **hit log** is audit history only.
 After GTA reuses a plate on another model, an old watchlist flag should not follow the new car — if behaviour looks wrong, confirm both resources are updated and see [Night Shifts — ANPR & NPC traffic](/resources/nightShifts/#anpr-npc-traffic).

 > **Partial `pedData` / `vehicleData` on first interaction:** If MDT lookup takes longer than ~12s (heavy server load or first NPC pool generation), ERS still fires `OnFirst*` once with nil compliance/identity fields.
 Retry the interaction or check server console with `Config.Debug = true` on both resources.

+> **Custom / non-standard plates return UNREGISTERED or empty data:** Older builds only fabricated NPC vehicle records for GTA-style "native" plate patterns, so servers running plate-changer scripts (e.g. `HT 1234`) saw pullovers and ANPR return unregistered or partial vehicle data.
+That plate-format gate has been removed — any ambient NPC vehicle now gets a full MDT-backed record regardless of plate layout.
+If you still see this, update both `night_shifts_mdt` and `night_ers` to the latest build.

 #### **Hosting-Specific Issues**